dangerzig/tipitaka/paper.md

 | Abh.VII |     pe | 12912 | 377230 | 0.03422845
 | Abh.VII |  dhammo | 12880 | 377230 | 0.03414363

 This tell us that the word *paccayo* (cause; motive) occurs in the seventh volume of the *Abhidhamma* 13,836 times and represents roughly 3.7% of all words in that volume.
-This can be useful in creating "wordclouds" and other representations of word frequency per volume.
+This can be useful in creating "word clouds" and other representations of word frequency per volume.

 The `_wide` forms transpose this data such that each row is a volume of the *Tipiṭaka* and each column is a unique Pali word, such that every cell *(x, y)* gives the count of *x* word in *y* volume.
 This is useful for computing the "distance" between various volumes by word frequency and for clustering volumes using these measures.

 The *Mahāsatipatthāna Sutta* is provided separately although it is also included as part of the *Sutta Piṭaka*, simply to give an example of one complete discourse.
 This is a particularly well-known discourse on the foundations of mindfulness.

 Note that the Pali alphabet does *not* follow the alphabetical ordering of English or other Roman-script languages.
 For this reason, `tipitaka` includes `pali_alphabet` giving the full Pali alphabet in order, and the functions, `pali_lt`, `pali_gt`, `pali_eq`, and `pali_sort` for comparing and sorting Pali strings.
 Although `pali_sort` is based on Quicksort, this does not mean it is quick.
-Because of R's copy semantics, `pali_sort` cretaes *many* interemediate data structures and is quite slow for large word sets.
+Because of R's copy semantics, `pali_sort` creates *many* intermediate data structures and is quite slow for large word sets.
 It is provided primarily for sorting short lists of words for glossaries and the like.

 This package also includes `pali_stop_words`, a preliminary set of "stop words" for Pali, which is based on the words labeled as "indeclinable" or "participle" in the PTS *Pali-English Dictionary* [@PED], as well as the most common pronouns [@Geiger].
-This is useful in semenatic analysis where such very common words should be excluded.
+This is useful in semantic analysis where such very common words should be excluded.

 # Examples
 The following are examples of simple analyses using the `tiptaka` package.

 ## Cluster dendrograms

-The `tipitaka_wide` structure is particulatly well-suited to clustering applications.
+The `tipitaka_wide` structure is particularly well-suited to clustering applications.
 A simple cluster dendrogram of the Pali Canon can be created with just a few lines of R:

 ```R
 library(tipitaka)